maxter97/stock-notifications/README.md

 # Stock Notification System
 Project 2 for DevOp Challenge #DevOpsAllStarsChallenge
 ## Overview
-Creating a stock notification system to send real-time data on your favorte stocks to users thought email and/or text.
+Creating a stock notification system to send real-time data on your favorite stocks to users through email and/or text.

 <img width="853" alt="Screenshot 2025-01-13 at 11 19 16 AM" src="https://github.com/user-attachments/assets/97457744-d683-463b-87ea-fa2a9b1ae5c6" />